Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Background

 Here the cut off function $\{.\}_{A}:\mathbb{R}\to \mathbb{R}^{+}$ is defined by $\{a\}_{A} = \Big\lbrace .$ We call $A$ the threshold constant and $K$ and $C$ the corresponding multiplicative and additive constants.

-Here we define two constraints on subsurface coefficients which would be used in this paper. \begin{definition}({\sc Narrow pair}) Let $A>0$.
+In the following we define two constraints on subsurface coefficients which would be used in this paper. \begin{definition}(\textnormal{Narrow pair}) Let $A>0$.
 An $A-$narrow pair of (partial) markings or laminations $(\mu^{-},\mu^{+})$ is a pair such that for an essential subsurface $Z$ if

 then $Z$ is large, i.e. each connected component of $S\backslash Z$ is an annulus or a three holed sphere.
 In \cite{wpbehavior} we proved that any hierarchy path between a narrow pair is stable in the pants graph. \end{definition}